Testing Machine Learning Systems: Code, Data and Models

 Assertions

 Let's see what a sample test and it's results look like.
-Assume we have a simple function that determines whether a fruit is crisp or not:
+Assume we have a simple function that decodes a list of indices into their respective classes using a dictionary mapping.

 |